jenglund/rlship-tools/KNOWNISSUES.md

 ### Linting Issues
 - **`govet shadow` errors**: The linter has identified 46 instances of variable shadowing across the backend codebase.
 - **Resolution Decision**: We've decided to keep the `govet shadow` linter disabled for the time being.
 This is a low-impact issue that would require significant time and resources to address for minimal reward.

-### Database Test Failures
-- **Issue**: Tests in the repository package are failing with null constraint violation errors:
-  - `TestListRepository` - Failing with "null value in column 'metadata' of relation 'tribes' violates not-null constraint" error
-- **Status**: After fixing the schema isolation and transaction handling issues, we now have a data integrity issue where tribe creation is failing due to missing required fields.
-- **Resolution Plan**:
-  - Update test fixtures to ensure all required fields are populated
-  - Add default values for required fields in test helpers
-  - Check the tribe model to ensure consistency between code and database schema

 ### Mock Repository Coverage Gaps
 - The mock tribe repository implementation in `internal/testutil/mock_repositories.go` has several methods with 0% coverage: